yiyou101/Attention-DeepLab-V3plus/README.md

 ### Structure

 ***utils**: The code for reading satellite images and ground truth labels in the form of pytorch datasets.
-This includes code for loss functions, data augmentation and Accuracy evaluation.
+This includes code for loss functions, data augmentation and accuracy evaluation.

 ***model**: The attention DeepLab V3+ model architecture and parts.